lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/latiss-daily-calibrations-BIAS-DARK-FLAT-all-filters-empty-procedure.rst

                         12.8

 #.
+The **Shutdown LATISS calibrations** BLOCK will turn off the calibration lamp and leave it on standby state.
 Run the script :file:`add_block.py` to the ATQueue  with the following configuration:

     .. code-block:: text
       :caption: :file:`add_block.py`